1. What Is Recreation Therapy (RT)?

 5. Who certifies Recreation Therapists in California?

-The California Board of Recreation and Park Certification (CBRPC) is the recognized body in California for recreation therapy certification.
+The California Board of Recreation Therapy Certification (CBRTC) is the recognized body in California for recreation therapy certification.
 Once you have met all of the qualifications for certification you may use the title Recreation Therapist Certified (RTC).
 It is illegal to use this title and work as a recreation therapist without the proper certification.